What's new in Integrator version 2.82.34

 Beginning with this version, Integrator utilizes an approach for connecting to your databases that does not require an ODBC Data Source name.
 This change is intended to

-alleviate connection problems experienced when properties of the ODBC Data Sources are modified (potentially by an upgrade of Sage Timberline Office for example).
+alleviate connection problems experienced when properties of the ODBC Data Sources are modified (potentially by an upgrade of Sage 300 Construction and Real Estate for example).

 2.1.3 - SDKUser Account Auto-Repair